 If you are planning a trip to London, the best advice I can give you is to purchase a London Pass.
 The London Pass is an all-inclusive sightseeing card, that gets you free entry to many must do experiences in London and its surrounding area.
-Not only does it give you free entry, but you also get to by-pass many lines that can save you a lot of time.
+Not only does it give you free entry into popular London Pass attractions, you also get to by-pass many lines that can save you a lot of time.

 There are 5 durations you choose from (1, 2, 3, 6 & 10 days).
 This means you can tailor the pass to the time you have in London.
 And if you know you will be traveling using the Underground, you also have the option to add your Oyster travel card.

 Believe me, the London Pass is worth the cost because it not only save your money, but time.

 - Westminster Abbey

 - Churchill War Rooms

 - Windsor Castle